Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Similarly, suppose your company is generating over 200 million Baht in revenues each year, you’ll need to pay particular attention to the Transfer Pricing Disclosure form – not only is it crucial for when the revenue department wants to check your compliance with the law, but it will be used later as a risk assessment tool by the revenue department as a means of determining at-risk businesses.

-Any missing transaction or explanation in the documentation or the disclosure form could have dire consequences for you and your business.
+Any missing transaction or explanation in the Transfer Pricing documentation or the disclosure form could have dire consequences for you and your business.
 It’s time to get into the habit of treating Transfer Pricing documentation and disclosure forms (if applicable) as compulsory.

 Be proactive – the time is now.